rmarda/qcon-2017-workshop/phase5/README.md

 1. Use Maven sub-modules to build multiple Lambdas in a single Maven project
 1. Use the AWS SDK Bill of Materials (BOM) in the Maven parent
 1. Query DynamoDB from a Lambda
+1. Configure an API Gateway GET resource using SAM